Convolutional Neural Networks

 4. Pooling Layers: Reduce spatial dimensions of feature maps.

-5. Flattening: Convert 2D feature maps into a 1D vector.
+5. Flattening: Convert 2D feature maps into 1D vectors.

 Training Convolutional Neural Networks